roundcube/roundcubemail-helpdocs/en_US/mail/organization.rst

     You can :ref:`configure <settings-prefs-folders>` how the archive folder is organized and divided into subfolders either by date, sender or originating folder.

-    .. container:: hint

-        In order to activate the archiving functions you first need to select a folder as archive in the :ref:`Preferences > Special Folders <settings-prefs-folders>` settings.
+    .. note::     In order to activate the archiving functions you first need to select a folder as archive in the :ref:`Preferences > Special Folders <settings-prefs-folders>` settings.